-• Add the Independent Study class by the Last Day to Add a Class, as specified on the academic calendar.

-- Obtain the department chair's signature of approval on the Add/Drop Form. - Complete and submit an Independent Study Form approved by the department chair and the Dean of Continuing Education.
+- Add the Independent Study class by the Last Day to Add a Class, as specified on the academic calendar. - Obtain the department chair's signature of approval on the Add/Drop Form. - Receive approval from the Dean of Continuing Education. - Complete and submit an Independent Study Form signed by the department chair and the Dean of Continuing Education.
 The Independent Study Form will state which degree requirement is being replaced by the Continuing Education course and will specify any additional work to be performed or other conditions of approval.